 The animal-based fertilizers below are commonly used in organic farming, and are found in many organic fertilizer mixes.

-From cows, pigs, chickens, etc. This one shouldn’t shock anyone.
-I think we’ve all walked by a yard that had the tell- tale odor of “fresh manure-based fertilizer”.
+We’ve all walked by a yard that had the tell-tale odor of “fresh manure-based fertilizer.”
 Did you know though that the manure you buy at your local gardening store may contain livestock-grade hormones and antibiotics that can be readily absorbed by the plants you are growing?

 “….Minnesota researchers planted corn, green onion and cabbage in manure-treated soil in 2005 to evaluate the environmental impacts of feeding antibiotics to livestock.
 Six weeks later, the crops were analyzed and found to absorb chlortetracycline, a drug widely used to treat diseases in livestock…”

 Feather meal is made from the ground feathers of birds such as chickens raised for consumption.
-It is partially hydrolyzed under high heat and pressure, and then ground up.
+It’s partially hydrolyzed under high heat and pressure, and then ground up.
 Growers use this byproduct for its high nitrogen levels, despite the fact that plants cannot easily absorb it in this form.

 Other misuses: Animal feed.